 Echocardiogram plays an important role in the diagnosis and treatment of heart and valvular disease.

 There are several types of echocardiograms.
-The most common type is a transthoracic echocardiogram, where the technician places the probe on your chest and directs the soundwaves toward your heart.
-Other echocardiograms may be ordered based on the type of condition to be observed.
+The most common exam is a transthoracic echocardiogram, where the sonographer places the probe on your chest and directs the soundwaves toward your heart.
+Other echocardiograms may be ordered based on the type of information the Doctor is requesting.

-Echocardiograms are most typically used when the following indications are present:
+Echocardiograms are typically ordered when the following indications are present: